thierry-martinez/override/README.md

 single mutually recursive group, see the next section about the `[%%recursive]` extension).

+Attributes applied on `[%%types]` are applied once by declaration group.

 For example, we may try to derive `show` for all types of OCaml `Parsetree`, using the package `compiler-libs.common`.